elpez/arguable/README.md

 None
 ```

-The equivalent `argparse` code would be:
+The equivalent `argparse` code would be six times as long:

 ```python
 >>> parser = argparse.ArgumentParser()